marcojanssen/vagrant-ansible/README.md

 ## Notes ##

-By default the password authentication is disabled for ssh, use the default vagrant ssh key @ files/ssh/vagrant Also UFW is enabled which only allows certain ports opened
+By default the password authentication is disabled for ssh, use the default vagrant ssh key @ files/ssh/vagrant Also UFW is enabled which only allows certain ports